samiux/samiux.github.io/croissants.md

 ### Hardware

-- Multi-Core Intel / AMD x86 CPU (e.g. AMD Ryzen R5-3550H or AMD Ryzen R7-4800U for home usage)
+- Multi-Core Intel / AMD x86 CPU (e.g. AMD Ryzen R7-4800U for home usage)
 - 8GB DDR4 RAM or more (Croissants use at least 2GB RAM)
 - 240GB hard drive or more (SSD for better performance)
 - 3 Network Interface Cards/Ports (Network Based only)